 I remember Dayle and I singing at a funeral many moons ago.
 The service was at the funeral home, and their organ had, undoubtedly, come off the ark.
 To make matters more unorthodox, it was situated in a little curtained alcove, completely hidden from the crowd.

 Within a few bars, we realized the organ was more out of tune than we were, and while I snickered, Dayle sang, and while she snickered, I sang, but soon we were both snickering and nobody sang, and that's when "The Unclouded Day" became one clouded royal mess.

 Thankfully, the audience couldn't see that our inability to sing had nothing to do with us mourning the dead.

-Of course, life hasn't been one endless heehaw for my sisters and me—we've each suffered personal loss and disappointment.
+Of course, life hasn't been one endless heehaw for my sisters and me—we've each suffered personal loss, deep grief and disappointment.
 But through the tears, the fears and the years, the heaviness in our hearts has never conquered the laughter in our souls.
 For that, I'm truly grateful.